barvian/fluid-tailwind/plugin/README.md

 [![Fluid for Tailwind CSS](https://fluid.tw/preview.webp)](https://fluid.tw)

-A Tailwind plugin to easily generate fluid `clamp()` values with every built-in utility.
+A fluid `clamp()` plugin for Tailwind that works with every utility.

 ---